Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Bo: Yeah, and it's for an audience of twelve.
 But it's still the same thing.

 Jerrod: Yeah, but it's the same thing.
 An audience is an audience.
 People have anxiety to speak in front of, you know, just a table full of people.

 Bo: Oh, yeah of course, of course.
 And like, I think you are someone who is naturally wired where that works.
 That sort of culture works with your personality.
 I think you embrace that and you work sort of effortlessly with it.
 And the story of my movie and sort of me, is sort of feeling like, what does it feel like to be—I know it seems silly because I was a comedian—but to be naturally introverted in a world where you are required to be extroverted.
 That's what's strange to me.
 And also, I will say we—I can say we deeply love and care for each other.
 I'm saying that—

 Bo: That's why we're spitting compliments at one another.

-Jerrod: And because it's like, you've got a movie coming up, I will be doing whatever doing the, what's it called.
-So it's like whatever, all right, let's protect each other from those respective things.
+Jerrod: And because it's like, you've got a movie coming out, I’ll be whatever doing the what's it called.
+So it's like, all right, let's protect each other for those respective things.